Read our 2017 Report Card for Black.

 The Leahy–Smith America Invents Act (AIA) is a United States federal statute that was passed by Congress and was signed into law by President Barack Obama on September 16, 2011.
 The law represents the most significant change to the U.S. patent system since 1952, and ...

-From Jan 2011 to May 2017, Black missed 142 of 4,420 roll call votes, which is 3.2%.
-This is worse than the median of 2.2% among the lifetime records of representatives currently serving.
-ProPublica has tracked 32 explanations for these missed votes.
+From Jan 2011 to Sep 2018, Black missed 369 of 5,244 roll call votes, which is 7.0%.
+This is much worse than the median of 2.4% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.